Polynomial-time quantum algorithm for solving the hidden subgroup problem: The hidden subgroup problem

-The function $f$ hides the subgroup $K$ and has different values on the cosets of $K$.
-A classical algorithm calls a routine evaluating $f(g)$ once for each group element $g$, and determines $K$ with $|G|$ function calls.
-Quantum algorithm can reduce the time cost to $O(poly(\log |G|))$ for the finite Abelian groups by using the quantum Fourier transform~\cite{childs}.
-The non-Abelian HSP is more difficult than the Abelian case, and there is no known efficient quantum algorithm so far.
+The function $f$ hides the subgroup $K$ and is constant on the cosets of $K$.
+A classical algorithm calls a routine evaluating $f(g)$ once for each group element $g$, and determines $K$ with $|G|$ calls.
+Quantum algorithm explores the periodic structure in the Abelian HSP whose irreducible representation is one dimensional in group theory, and reduces the cost to $ O(poly(\log |G|))$ by using the quantum Fourier transform~\cite{childs}.
+The non-Abelian HSP is more difficult than the Abelian case, and there is no efficient quantum algorithm so far, see Ref.~\cite{Jozsa} for details.